shouenlee/outline_boost/README.md

 - [ ] Extract verse references for each outline point
     - [ ] Using regex
     - [X] Using SLM (Phi3?
 Llama 3.1?)
-- [ ] Retrieve verses and populate each outline_block
+- [ ] Retrieve verses and populate each outline_block (verse_requestor only runs in container with swift compiler, ollama doesn't run in the container.
+Unable to run build_outline e2e.)
 - [ ] Add verses to outline in-line
+- [ ] Build docker compose to use ollama in container

 Plan:
 1. retrieval all paragraphs in the outline